gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 instructions.
 This means that when we want to move these instructions since there is now a load/store involved, we must also consider the read/writes to memory.

+### ARC Optimization

+The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize load_strong/store_strong and set their flags as appropriate.

+### Function Signature Optimization

+The main implication for FSO is that FSO must be able to recognize a `store strong` as releasing.
+Then it will change the `store_strong` to be a `store_store [init]` and move the release into the caller.